Table of Contents Search for printer HOME

 <=Climate cycles

 Changes within a Century?
-(Early 1970s) TOP OF PAGE
+(1970s) TOP OF PAGE

 It was the pursuit of these long cycles, more than any expectation of finding abrupt changes, that attracted scientists to a high-altitude frozen plateau.
 A Danish group headed by Willi Dansgaard drilled a long core of ice at Camp Century, Greenland in cooperation with Americans led by Chester Langway, Jr. The proportions of different oxygen isotopes in the layers of ice gave a fairly direct record of temperature.
 But mixed in with the expected gradual cycles, the group was surprised to notice what they called "spectacular" shorter-term shifts — including, once again, an oscillation around 12,000 years ago.
 Some of the shifts seemed to have taken as little as a century or two.
-Nobody could be sure of that, however, for the odd wiggles in the data might represent not a world climate shift, but only local accidents in the ice.(34)
+Nobody could be sure of that, however, for the odd wiggles in the data might represent not a world climate shift, but only anomalies in this particular shaft of ice.(34)

 temperature change in Greenland ice